Eden Robinson and Kaniehtiio Horn discuss Canada Reads 2020 contender Son of a Trickster

 KH: What did you personally take away from the experience of writing this novel?

 ER: The experience of this novel was that as I've gotten older, I've become less concerned about what other people think.
 I've always had an insane sense of humour.
 In the first few books I wrote, I reined that right back.
 They're a little more serious.
-But Son of a Trickster, I learned to let that loose.
+But with Son of a Trickster, I learned to let that loose.
 And it's still not full throttle.

 ER: But it was one of the most exhilarating writing experiences of my life.
 I looked forward to spending time with these characters.
 I'm really liking the 50s writing-wise.